GrumpyZhou/visloc-apr/README.md

 ### Training
 We recommend to download **pretrained** model for PoseNet initialization.
 The weights are pretrained on [Place](https://github.com/CSAILVision/places365) dataset for place recognition and has been adapted for our PoseNet implementation.
-It can be downloaded by executing _weights/download.sh_.
+It can be downloaded by executing [weights/download.sh](weights/download.sh).
-Use **_abspose.py_** for either training or testing.
+Use [abspose.py](abspose.py) for either training or testing.
 For detailed training options run `python -m abspose -h` from the repository root directory.
 #### Training Examples
 Here we show an example to train a PoseNet-Nobeta model on ShopFacade scene.
 ````